kermitt2/grobid/doc/getting_started.md

 ## TL;DR

+- **Docker:** The easiest way to run Grobid is via Docker on Linux, Mac and Windows.
-- **Consolidation:** Grobid can merge and reconcile extracted bibliographic data from multiple sources (e.g., PDF, references, metadata).
-Use consolidation for improved accuracy, especially when high-quality metadata is important.
+- **Consolidation:** Grobid can merge and reconcile extracted bibliographic data and citations using Crossref.
+With great power comes great responsibility, read [here](Consolidation.md) before using consolidation.
+Consolidation has impact on performances.
 - **Deep Learning & GPU:** Grobid’s best accuracy relies on deep learning models, which benefit from GPU acceleration.
-Use the full Docker image and a GPU for optimal results on large or complex documents.
-- **Docker:** The easiest way to run Grobid is via Docker.
-Choose the full image for maximum accuracy (with deep learning and GPU support), or the lightweight image for speed and minimal resource usage.
+For fulltext-only extraction, use the CPU-only lightweight image.

+!!! tip
+    Keep reading until the end of the page.

 ## Using Grobid from the cloud